Two small fires reported in Gates of the Mountains Wilderness

-HELENA – The Lewis and Clark National Forest Service announced on Thursday that Wednesday night two small grass and brush fires caused by lightening were reported in the Hunters Gulch area.
+HELENA – The Lewis and Clark National Forest Service announced on Thursday that Wednesday night two small grass and brush fires caused by lightning were reported in the Hunters Gulch area.

 The fires were within the Gates the of Mountains Wilderness.

-Fire officials reported one fore was estimated at one acre and the other was ¼ of an acre.
+Fire officials reported one fire was estimated at one acre and the other was ¼ of an acre.

 Both fires are at minimal activity as of Thursday morning.